Our list of Outer Banks things to do includes fun and easy adventures to thrill the family, spark a romantic ...

 1. Harris Pavillon Ice Rink, Manassas

-Seasonal ice skating takes over the Harris Pavilion in Old Town Manassas from mid-November through February 2018.
+Seasonal ice skating takes over the Harris Pavilion in Old Town Manassas from mid-November through February.
 The pavilion offers a generous covered rink with a nice sound system pumping out music to glide to.
 All sessions are open skate, and skate rentals are available for $5.
-Skating is $8/$7 adults/children 10 and under.
-The rink is open daily except Christmas, and hours vary by day.
+Skating is $9/$8 adults/children 10 and under.
+The rink is open daily in November and December, except Thanksgiving and Christmas Day, and hours vary.
+The rink is closed Monday and Tuesday in January and February.
+During those months, you can skate free on Wednesday’s from 6:00 to 8:00.
 Follow the link for details and special event closures.
-During January only, you can skate free on Wednesday’s from 6:00 to 8:00.

 2. Reston Town Center Ice Skating, Reston

 Skating can get a little cozy at the popular Reston Town Center rink, but the vibe is upbeat and the staff does their best to keep everyone happy.
-The covered rink is open daily from November until March, including Christmas and New Years.
-There are special kid-targeted events on the weekend—Rock ‘n’ Skate on Fridays from 8:00 to 10:00; Cartoon Skate on Saturday morning from 11:00 t0 1:00; and a College Skate Night on Thursdays from 6:00 to 9:00 ($2 off with a Valid College ID).
+The covered rink is open daily from November until early March, including Christmas and New Years.
+There are special kid-targeted events on the weekend—Rock the Rink on Friday nights from 8:00 to 10:00; Cartoon Skate on Saturday morning from 11:00 t0 1:00.
+There is also a College Skate Night on Thursdays from 6:00 to 9:00 ($2 off with a Valid College ID).
 If you visit on a primetime weekend, expect a crowd.
 Adult admission is $10; youth under 12, Seniors, and Military $9; $6 for skate rentals.

 Follow your skating fun with a stop at any of the terrific Reston Town Center restaurants and bars, or rest your feet at a movie.
 Clyde’s is our pick for delicious crab cakes and a view of the skaters, but we’ve also had tasty meals at Vapiano, Big Bowl, Jackson’s and many others.
 If the weather is warm enough, the tables by the fountain provide an excellent spot to sit and people watch.
 Remember that parking is free in the evenings and weekends, otherwise plan to pay for your spot.